 Whilst these instructions have been written for Sunday mattresses, they are generic enough to be followed for any mattress in your house.
 It is a slightly long article, so please bear with us as it will be worth the read -

-Spring mattresses, because of a lot of open space between springs, are a favourite with dust mites.
-High density foam mattresses and especially latex mattress (which are naturally hypo allergenic) are better at keeping the mattress, dust mite free.
+Spring mattresses, because of a lot of open space between springs, are a favorite with dust mites.
+High-density foam mattresses and especially latex mattress (which are naturally hypoallergenic) are better at keeping the mattress, dust mite free.
 We highly recommend a good anti-allergenic coated mattress protector cover to go with your mattress.
-In addition, one needs protect the mattress from liquids and semi solids (bed wetting, coffee/tea, moisturising creams etc.,).
-High humidity is the most favourable breeding ground for dust mites and hence liquid seepage into the mattress is best avoided.
+In addition, one needs to protect the mattress from liquids and semi-solids (bed wetting, coffee/tea, moisturizing creams, etc.).
+High humidity is the most favorable breeding ground for dust mites and hence liquid seepage into the mattress is best avoided.

 4. Removing stains on the mattress - The top cover is a four side zipper cover on the mattress.
 You can unzip and remove the cover.
 As the full cover is not washable, just dip the portion that you want to clean in mild detergent, hand wash it and let the full cover dry.
 You can then put the dried cover back on the mattress.

 5. Airing the mattress - We highly recommend that you air the mattress every 3-6 months.
 Again this is not needed but highly recommended from a hygiene point of view.
 The process is simple: